Solo Travel in the Caribbean

 There there is St. Martin, the half French and half Dutch island (called St. Maarten).
 This island is so well developed that there are more duty-free shops than beaches as well as numerous casinos to pass away your time.
 It is also popular with sporty travellers and has plenty of action to keep you entertained.

 There is plenty to do on Aruba, another Dutch island and one of the ABC islands off the coast of Venezuela.
-Visit St. Eustatius for its rich past and slave history or one of the Caribbean’s best kept secrets, Curacao with top diving and snorkeling.
+Visit St. Eustatius for its rich past and slave history or one of the Caribbean’s best-kept secrets, Curacao with top diving and snorkelling.

 This Dutch island is extremely diverse with over fifty nationalities and has lots of areas to explore from forts to museums and art galleries, and is a creative melting pot of art.